captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

-I’m not kidding, they wrote Life With Father and Anything Goes.
+I’m not kidding, they wrote _Life With Father_.

 ---

 Anyway, they asked me to read, so I took a breath and did the part…and I was incredible!

+---

 I don’t know why, but I was like an airplane, soaring through the sky and they loved it!

 ---

 They even said so!

+---
 And then they said they had another actress to see that day and would I mind coming back the next day to do it again.

 ---

-So I went home, came back on Thursday, nailed it again, and they said wait outside, this’ll just take a minute.
+So I went home, came back on Thursday, nailed it again,

+---

+and they said wait outside, this’ll just take a minute.

 ---